sararace/mediaplayer/README.md

 # Choices
 Dependency Injection:
-By declaring MediaPlayer as a variable in MediaPlayer, it is created once and can be accessed by both screens.
-This is a simple form of dependency injection.

-For SongRepository, it needed to be a parameter to the viewModel, not the view.
-So instead a Factory was used inside the viewModel to be able to inject the repository directly.
+MediaController and SongRetriever are initialized in the Application class and dependency injection is used to pass them as parameters to the viewModels.
+I could have used a library like Dagger or Koin which would make more sense on a larger scale project, but for this small project, I used a Factory inside the viewModel to be able to inject the repository directly.